Houssam Ghacha

-Houssam Eddine Ghacha (born 22 October 1995) is an Algerian professional footballer who plays as a winger for Süper Lig club Antalyaspor.
+Houssam Eddine Ghacha (born 22 October 1995) is an Algerian professional footballer who plays as a winger for Algerian Ligue Professionnelle 1 club USM Alger and the Algeria national team.

 Club career

 On 17 July 2018 Ghacha made his ES Sétif debut as a starter in the 2018 CAF Champions League group stage against Difaâ El Jadidi.
 Ghacha had an assist and scored the winning goal in the 89th minute to give Sétif the 2–1 victory.

 On 22 July 2021, he joined Antalyaspor.

+On 25 July 2023, he joined Espérance de Tunis.